-3.1 All documents can be accessed here

-3B - Admissions Policy: Taught Programmes

-3C - Admissions Appeals and Complaints Policy and Procedure

-3E - Admissions Policy and Procedure for Applicants with a Criminal Record

-11H - Fitness to Practise: Procedure

-11J - Support to Study: Policy and Procedure

-4 Policy
+- 3.1 All documents can be accessed here - 3.2 Other documents with direct relevance to this are: - 3B Admissions Policy: Taught Programmes (excluding apprenticeships) - 3B Admissions Policy: Apprenticeships - 3C Admissions Appeals and Complaints Policy and Procedure - 3E Admissions Policy and Procedure for Applicants with a Criminal Record - 11H Fitness to Practise: Procedure - 11J Support to Study: Policy and Procedure

+4. POLICY

-- 4.1 The University will initially consider all applications with regard to academic qualifications, potential and motivational merit and make decisions to offer individual places at the University on this basis, without regard to any available information about an applicant's health, disability or support needs.
+- 4.1 The University will initially consider all applications with regard to academic qualifications and make decisions to offer individual places at the University on this basis, without regard to any available information about an applicant's health, disability or support needs.
 If an applicant does not meet these admissions criteria, the application will be rejected in the normal way. - 4.2 Applicants who apply through UCAS are asked by UCAS to provide information about whether they have a disability and the nature of any disability they may have by selecting one of the pre-specified tick-box categories on the UCAS application form.
 These applicants are also invited by UCAS to describe on the form any additional study support needs they may have.
 The University is aware that applicants' disabilities, health conditions or support needs may be referred to in other materials submitted during the application process (whether or not the application is made through UCAS), such as personal statements or references.